 My family has rules, your family has rules, and the one thing I think we can be fairly certain of, no matter what those rules are, is that our kids are not obeying them while they are away at college.
 While their transgressions might be large or small we treat them like responsible adults, capable of making their own decisions, right up to the moment when they cross our thresholds and then–my house, my rules?

-    Last week was spring break and that means two kids home from college.
+When Christmas time rolled around and that meant two kids home from college.
 I had missed them so much I had failed to think through all that they brought with them when they returned.
 It took only minutes to remember.
-As soon as one son entered our house, high school friends arrived at the door to whisk him away to their favorite junk food joint.
+As soon as one son entered our house his high school friends arrived at the door and whisked him away to their favorite junk food joint.
 “Don’t worry mom I will be right back,” he said with that smile sons know to give their mothers, the one that melts your heart thus making it nearly impossible to speak, and he was out the door.

 Every night there were more kids sleeping in my house, every morning less food in my refrigerator.

 I couldn’t stay up late enough to even see who was here or if the lights were turned out and what little food remained was put away.
 A couple of mornings I awoke at 5:00 to hear their laughter and chatting as my day began and their night had not yet ended.
 After a few more valiant attempts at self-control, I asked myself, was it my house, my rules and if it was, could it be their home as well?

 The conventional wisdom says that they are adults and in dealing with adults it is important to lay down the rules of engagement.
 This wisdom says that if you make the rules of living together clear, chaos can be avoided.
 Here is my problem.
 They may be adults, but they are not just any adults.
 Chaos, I know from two decades of being a mom, is part of family life and I am pretty sure that real wisdom is never conventional.